 In all but one of the ICRs we reviewed, the complainants agreed to the informal complaint resolution process.
 Where an agreement was secured in a telephone conversation, that information was contained in the case documentation (in many cases, the exact minute/second mark of the agreement was recorded) and in follow-up letters to the complainants.
-Five of the cases involved allegations of poor demeanor.
-In three cases, complainants alleged that their reports of crime were not properly investigated, or arrests were not made when they believed that arrests were justified.
-In one case, the complainant was upset with the slow response time to her report of a burglary in progress.
+One of the cases involved an allegation of poor demeanor.
+In one case, the complainant alleged that his report of a larceny was inaccurate.
+Three other cases were related to perceived driving infractions by officers.